pseudonym42/Zametki/C/Dynamic Memory Allocation.md

 ## free()

+Provided in `stdlib.h`.
 This function frees the memory on the heap, pointed to by a pointer.
 The following is true for `free`:

 * Passed pointer param must be pointing to a memory which is allocated using `malloc`, `calloc` or `realloc`.
 * If function is called on a memory which is not on heap or on a dangling pointer, then the behavior is undefined.